filakhtov/gentoo-use-docs/sys-apps/util-linux.md

 It is safe to disable this flag.

+### split-usr
+If the flag is enabled some of the produced libraries will be installed into the `/lib` directory, instead of the `/usr/lib` directory, so that they are available during the early boot when the `/usr` partition is not yet mounted.

+This flag is necessary to boot the system that has separated `/usr` partition, but otherwise can be safely disabled.

 ### static-libs
 This flag passes `--enable-static` option to configure.
 As a result static libraries will be built and installed.